 What is the UPennAlert Emergency Notification System?

-UPennAlert is a Mass Notification System (MNS) that is used for fast and efficient dissemination of critical information during an emergency.
-Currently the University can notify all Penn faculty, staff and students via personal electronic devices (cell phones, pda, handhelds, etc,) through text messaging, voicemail and email.
+UPennAlert is a Mass Notification System (MNS) that is used for fast and efficient dissemination of critical information during a significant emergency.
+Currently the University can notify all Penn faculty, staff and students via personal electronic devices (cell phones, tablets, etc.) through text messaging and email.
 The DPS website will also be used to continue to update the public as an event unfolds.
-The University can also notify the general public via the Penn Siren Outdoor System (Penn SOS) which can emit voice intelligible emergency messages from 13 strategically placed sirens across Penn’s campus.
+The University can also notify the general public via the Penn Siren Outdoor System (Penn SOS) which can emit voice intelligible emergency messages from 27 strategically placed sirens across Penn’s campus.

 What are Personal Electronic Devices and what technology does the University use to send a UPennAlert to them?

 The term ‘Personal Electronic Devices’ is used to describe common personal communication technology.
-This includes, cell phones, PDA devices and landlines.
+This includes cell phones and PDA devices.

 The University uses MIR3™ to send all notifications via personal electronic devices.
 MIR3 is the technology leader in Intelligent Notification (IN™) solutions for global enterprises.
 For more information about MIR3™, please visit their website at the following address: http://www.mir3.com.